 Anyone with any sense will agree that it is ridiculous to ship compostable materials off of an island.
 On our way to a comprehensive composting program, we are starting out with our Clean Green collection.
 For a drastically reduced price, you can bring your totally green (and noxious-weed-free) material to us.
 A contractor then grinds it up, we compost it, and re-sell it right here on Orcas (when available)!
 Total zero-waste loop!
 To participate you must fill out and sign our Program Agreement form, which you can download from this page.

 The Exchange started accepting Used Cooking Oil in the spring of 2014.
 We collect it from households and restaurants and it is recycled into bio-fuel by an off-island company.
 We plan to one day upgrade our UCO service to the point where we can refine fuel for our own vehicles on site!
 If that’s something that you might be interested in helping us with, contact us–we would love your help!

-We store tires on site until they are collected in bulk by Phelps Tire.
+We store tires on site until they are collected in bulk for recycling.

 We are excited to announce we can now accept recycled paints and stains at no cost!
 Gather up your old, leftover, or unwanted paint (liquid form) and drop it off.
 Learn more about this great State-sponsored collection program, PaintCare,click here.